 Can I still eat simple carbohydrates?

 Yes!
 Simple carbs aren't always bad for you, there are many nutritional food sources that are considered simple carbs.
-A few include: pomegranates, apples, strawberries, melons, milk.
+A few include pomegranates, apples, strawberries, melons, and dairy.

 It's okay to have other simple carbs in moderation but always prioritize unrefined and unprocessed simple carbs.

 Should I consume simple carbs pre or post-workout?